 If it's a young child, or a nursing infant, that's when we have real trouble accepting it; losing a child in any fashion leaves us bewildered, and the sheer unfairness of it makes our heart break in two.

 My way of dealing with the loss of my beautiful grandson, who I had yet to meet, is to build a beautiful garden.
+A horticulturist is compelled to use gardening as a way of dealing with any strong emotion and grief is but one of them.

 Although a garden was planned for the back yard of our tiny house, this just gives it added focus.
 You can bet that extra care and thought, along with lots of love, will go into the design and planning stages, and also the building of it.